 Finally, we draw some conclusions in Section 6.
+In particular, we discuss possible ways to analyze and improve asymptotic stability.

-2. Asymptotic Analysis and Flux Splitting

-In this section we review the asymptotic analysis presented in [17, 18], from which the incompressible limit equations are derived (Subsection 2.1), a splitting of the fluxes into non-stiff and stiff parts with a technique to guarantee the hyperbolicity of the stiff part (Subsection 2.2) and the importance of well-prepared initial data which eliminate spurious initial layers (Subsection 2.3).
+- 2. Asymptotic Analysis and Flux Splitting.
+In this section we review the asymptotic analysis presented in [18, 19], from which the incompressible limit equations are derived (Subsection 2.1), a splitting of the fluxes into non-stiff and stiff parts with a technique to guarantee the hyperbolicity of the stiff part (Subsection 2.2) and the importance of well-prepared initial data which eliminate spurious initial layers (Subsection 2.3). - 2.1.
+Asymptotic Analysis and Incompressible Limit.
+In this section we consider the low Mach number limit of the Euler equations (1.1)-(1.2), obtained via a formal multiscale asymptotic analysis [18].
+Following [19, 22]